SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

                       value: <your-wandb-api-key>
             ```

-            You of cause need to replace `<your-wandb-api-key>` with your actual key.
-Also remember that this file
+            You need to replace `<your-wandb-api-key>` with your actual key.
+Also, remember that this file
             now contains a secret and should be treated as such.

-This ends the session on how to use Google cloud services for now.
-In a future session we are going to investigate a bit
+This ends the session on how to use Google Cloud services for now.
+In a future session, we are going to investigate a
-more of the services offered in GCP, in particular for deploying the models that we have just trained.
+bit more of the services offered in GCP, in particular for deploying the models that we have just trained.